Quackster/LootRestock/README.md

 - **Performance-optimized**: Chest resets are processed only when players are nearby and chunks are active
 - Configurable cooldown period using simple time units (e.g. `7 days`, `12 hours`, `30 minutes`)
 - Persists data across server restarts
+- Optionally reset only when chests are empty (or always) after timeout expires

 ## Performance Design
 LootRefresh is designed with server performance in mind: